by Sebastian R. Fama

 The Catholic Church and Freemasonry have been at odds for centuries.
 Eight popes have condemned it, as well as have the majority of Christian denominations.
 Christianity and Freemasonry hold contrary beliefs.
 Consequently, Catholics are forbidden to join the Lodge in the strongest of terms.
 The Church's position is expressed in its "Declaration on Masonic Associations."
 It states in part: "Therefore the Church's negative judgment in regard to Masonic associations remains unchanged, since their principles have always been considered irreconcilable with the doctrine of the Church, and therefore membership in them remains forbidden.
 The faithful who enroll in Masonic associations are in a state of grave sin and may not receive Holy Communion."

-Despite the Church's clear rejection of Freemasonry, Catholics are falsely told that they can join the Lodge without compromising their faith.
-The problem with that, aside from the Church's condemnation, is that Freemasonry is itself a religion.
+Despite the Church's rejection of Freemasonry, Catholics are told that joining the Lodge will not compromise their faith.
+This is patently false.
+Freemasonry is itself a religion.
 To quote the New Catholic Encyclopedia: "Freemasonry displays all the elements of religion, and as such it becomes a rival to the religion of the Gospel.
 It includes temples and altars, prayers, a moral code, worship, vestments, feast days, the promise of reward and punishment in the afterlife, a hierarchy, and initiative and burial rites" (vol. 6, page 137).

-In support of their position, Masons claim that they are forbidden to even discuss religion.
+Masons claim that they are forbidden to even discuss religion.
 One might be inclined to believe that such a rule exists for the sake of keeping religion out of the Lodge.
 But it actually serves to keep Masons from challenging the unorthodox teachings of Freemasonry.
 Much of what is taught to Masons is of a religious nature.
 One could only challenge it from a religious standpoint.
 But Masons are not allowed to discuss their religion.
 As a result, their teachings are never questioned.
-When people are exposed to an ideology long enough there is an unconscious tendency to accept it.
-When this happens in a close knit society, like that of the Lodge, the rate of acceptance is even higher.
+When people are exposed to an ideology long enough they are more likely to accept it.